elelel/luacpp/README.md

 One of the most important challenges when interfacing with Lua API exported by a third-party application is type safety.
 The main purpose of this library is to interface with Lua in a type-safe and type-extensible manner.
-The library is architectured as set of generic operations funnel data through [type adapters](src/types) .
+The library is architectured as set of generic operations funnel data through [type policies for adapter classes](src/type_policies) .
 These adapters define how the data is written, read, and checked for type compliance on Lua stack.
 You can write your own adapter by specializing lua::type_adapter class template, see [boolean specialization](src/types/boolean.hpp) for a simple example.